GaurangDosar/healthcare-symptom-checker/README.md

 A web app that analyzes symptoms using AI and provides possible conditions with next steps.
 Built with React, TypeScript, Supabase, and Google Gemini AI.
+Note that this project is serverless since we are using Supabase Edge functions.
+This makes our website more responsive.